koodikulma-fi/data-signals/README.md

 ### library: createDataTrigger

 - `createDataTrigger` is similar to DataMemo, but its purpose is to trigger a callback on mount.
-- In addition, the mount callback can return another callback for unmounting, which is called if the mount callback gets overridden upon usage.
+- In addition, the mount callback can return another callback for unmounting, which is called if the mount callback gets overridden upon usage (= when memory changed and a new callback was provided).

 ```typescript